edgedb/edgedb/docs/datamodel/terminology.rst

 .. rubric:: Link

 Links represent relationships between object types.
-Like properties, they can marked as readonly and augmented with constraints, annotations, and default values.
+Like properties, they can be marked as readonly and augmented with constraints, annotations, and default values.
 They can optionally contain **link properties**.